daoyuly/package-dependencies-parser/readme.md

 # package dependencies viewer

-parse dependencies or devDependencies, pass this, you will know how many npm your app dependent.
+parse dependencies or devDependencies, and you will know how many npm your app dependent.
 ## usgae

 - ``` git clone  git@github.com:daoyuly/package-dependencies-parser.git```